Multicultural Lesson Plans and Resources

 Lesson plan from the NY Times.

-A lesson plan from Suite101.com.
+A lesson plan for grades 6-8 from The Discovery Education. plan.

 Teaching with Documents: The Civil Rights Act of 1964 and the Equal Employment Opportunity Commission